anurag-dwivedi1703/VSCODE-EXT/SETUP_GUIDE.md

 ## Step 5: Verify
 1. In the new window, press `Ctrl+Shift+P`.
-2. Type `Antigravity: Open Mission Control`.
+2. Type `VibeArchitect: Open Mission Control`.
 3. The dashboard should appear!

 ## Troubleshooting